PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 runtime branch cannot certify a static DEM; built-in surface generators cross that boundary only through their program-bound static-layout certificate.

+The remaining generic scalar trust boundary is cross-pipeline measurement ordinal agreement: HUGR traversal ordinals and source-QIS measurement emission are regression-tested to agree for supported straight-line programs, but do not yet share an explicit compiler origin-ID ABI.

 This should support calls like:

 ```python,notest